-Though written in 1987, Jacques Bordiot’s Le Gouvernement Invisible (The Invisible Government) has lost none of its relevance.
+Though written in 1987, Jacques Bordiot’s Le Gouvernement Invisible has lost none of its relevance.
 The following extract gives an insight into two of the world’s most powerful institutions.

 The Bilderberg Group

-Meetings take place at least once a year, in different locations, invariably discreet.
+Meetings are held at least once a year, in different locations, invariably discreet.
 Discussions are strictly secret and minutes are never taken.
-Despite this, various leaks have allowed us to discover the main agenda items routinely proposed for debate: international financial problems; abolition of customs barriers; international economic union; the formation of an international police force with the abolition of national armies; the creation of an international parliament; limitation of state sovereignty delegated to the UN or any other international body.
+Despite this, various leaks have allowed us to discover the main agenda items routinely proposed for debate: international financial problems; abolition of trade barriers; international economic union; the formation of an international police force with the abolition of national armies; the creation of an international parliament; limitation of state sovereignty delegated to the UN or any other international body.

 From 1954 to 1976, Prince Bernhard was the group’s president.
 Several times he spoke out against national particularities which prevented the establishment of “united Europe”.
 And in an interview with the Nieuwe Rotterdamsche Courant, published on 2 November 1971, he proposed that parliamentary control be restricted by granting absolute power to national governments and that this power be subject to review every two years by elected representatives on the basis of a report prepared by the government itself, which is tantamount to a collective dictatorship.
 He also suggested that a hereditary monarchy rule “united Europe” and that this monarchy be subject to review every two years by an organisation similar to that of the United Nations, in other words practically unaccountable.